Chart Color Schemes

 Elsey is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Elsey, as per the latest Census data, 72.3% of dwellings were houses with the remaining 27.8% being semi-detached homes, apartments, and other types of dwellings.
-This is compared to Non-Metro NT's figures of 77.7% houses and 22.3% other dwellings.
-Home ownership in Elsey stood at 16.8%, with mortgaged properties at 4.6% and rented dwellings at 78.6%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro NT's average of $1,615.
-The median weekly rent in Elsey was recorded as $80, significantly lower than Non-Metro NT's figure of $178 and the national average of $375.
-Nationally, Elsey's mortgage repayments were notably below the Australian average of $1,863.
+As of the latest Census, dwelling structures in Elsey consisted of 72.3% houses and 27.8% other dwellings.
+In comparison, Non-Metro NT had 77.7% houses and 22.3% other dwellings.
+Home ownership in Elsey was at 16.8%, with mortgaged dwellings at 4.6% and rented dwellings at 78.6%.
+The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro NT's average of $1,615.
+The median weekly rent figure in Elsey was recorded at $80, compared to Non-Metro NT's $178.
+Nationally, Elsey's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing